azavea/geowave-geomesa-comparative-analysis/docs/report.md

 > This document details the results of a comparative analysis between two open source geospatial big data frameworks: GeoWave and GeoMesa.
 > A feature comparison and a set of performance tests with analysis are presented.
-> We conclude that although there is a large set of overlapping features, most specifically around indexing
+> We have concluded that despite a large set of overlapping features, most specifically around indexing
-> and querying spatial and spatiotemporal data in Accumulo, the projects should not be considered
+> and querying spatial and spatiotemporal data in Accumulo, the projects differ from each other in a variety of ways.
-> the same.
-Through analyzing performance test data, we make three conclusions about the performance characteristics
+> Through analyzing performance test data, we make three conclusions about the performance characteristics
-> of the current versions of the systems (GeoMesa 1.2.6 and GeoWave 0.9.3) for use case of indexing spatial and spatiotemporal data in Accumulo:
+> of the current versions of the systems (GeoMesa 1.2.6 and GeoWave 0.9.3) for the use case of indexing spatial and spatiotemporal data in Accumulo:
 > 1. GeoMesa performed better against queries with large result counts while GeoWave performed better
 > on smaller result sets; 2.
 GeoWave performed better against queries with larger temporal bounds, while
 > GeoMesa performed better when the temporal bounds were smaller (around a couple of weeks or less);
-> and 3. that GeoWave outperforms GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
+> and 3.
+GeoWave outperformed GeoMesa in multitenancy use cases, where there are 16 to 32 queries being
 > executed against the system in parallel.
-We also find that the two systems perform reasonably well
+We also find the two systems perform reasonably well
 > in all cases, and that neither system was dominant in performance characteristics.
 We provide recommendations
-> for was the two projects can collaborate moving forward in light of this analysis.
+> for way the two projects can collaborate moving forward in light of this analysis.

 ## Introduction

 GeoMesa and GeoWave are two open source projects that deal with large geospatial data.
-These projects at a high level have solutiongs to  many of the same types of problems.
+At a high level these projects have solutions to many of the same types of problems.
-Because of this overlap, it has been difficult for new users approaching the big geospatial data community to understand what the differences are between these projects and what project should be used in what circumstances.
+Because of this overlap, it has been difficult for new users approaching the big geospatial data community to understand what the differences are between these projects and what project should be used under what circumstances.
 For some of their most overlapping functionality, for example indexing spatial and spatiotemporal data in Accumulo, the differences between the two projects can be unclear to even veterans of big geospatial data processing.
 This lack of clarity is a problem that this document aims to address.

-In Summer of 2016, Azavea conducted a comparative analysis of GeoWave and GeoMesa in order to gain a deeper understanding of the GeoWave and GeoMesa projects as compared to each other, and in order to share that understanding with the big geospatial data community.
+In the summer of 2016, Azavea conducted a comparative analysis of GeoWave and GeoMesa in order to gain a deeper understanding of the those projects as compared to each other, and to share that understanding with the big geospatial data community.
-This document contains the results of our efforts and aims to provide a more clear picture of how the projects are different from each other and what use cases fit better to either project, so that the big geospatial data community can a deeper understanding of these two outstanding projects and better utilize their functionality.
+This document contains the results of our efforts and aims to provide a more clear picture of how the projects are different from each other and what use cases fit best to either project.
+We hope this aids the big geospatial data community in gaining a deeper understanding of these two outstanding projects and allows better utilization of their functionality.

-Along with an understanding how the projects are different from each other, this comparative anaysis aims to provide information and guidance to potential future collaboration efforts between the GeoWave and GeoMesa projects.
+Along with an understanding how the projects are different from each other, this comparative analysis aims to provide information and guidance to potential future collaboration efforts between the GeoWave and GeoMesa projects.

 This document assumes prior knowledge about what the GeoMesa and GeoWave project are, and is not intended to be an introduction to those projects.
 For background information, please see the project websites:
 - GeoWave: http://ngageoint.github.io/geowave/
 - GeoMesa: http://www.geomesa.org/

-## Feature Comparision
+## Feature Comparison

-GeoMesa and GeoWave are projects that contain many features, and not all of them overlap.
+The GeoMesa and GeoWave projects contain many features, and not all of them overlap.
-The Venn Diagram below is not a complete list of features, but indicates the significant overlap of the core features of GeoWave and GeoMesa and some of the distinguishing features.
+The Venn diagram below is not a complete list of features, but indicates the significant overlap of the core features of GeoWave and GeoMesa and some of the distinguishing features.

 ![Venn Diagram of features](img/venn-diagram.png)

-As is illistrated in the diagram, there is a major overlap when it comes to a core feature of the two projects, namely using space filling curves to index geospatial data in Accumulo.
+As is illustrated in the diagram, there is a major overlap when it comes to a core feature of the two projects, namely using space filling curves to index geospatial data in Accumulo.
 However, there are many features that differentiate the projects from one another.
 Below we describe some major differences.
 A more detailed list of features can be found in _Appendix A: Details of GeoMesa and GeoWave features_.

 ### Generality of the Architecture

 A major difference between the projects is the generality of the architectures when it comes to supporting various backends and indexing strategies.
-GeoWave has a focus on being an N-Dimensional indexing mechanism for arbitrary backends; the fact that we are focusing on it's ability to handle geospatial data is only based on the current use cases that we know GeoWave is used for.
+GeoWave has a focus on being an N-Dimensional indexing mechanism for arbitrary backends.
+The fact that this document focuses on its ability to handle geospatial data (2-Dimensional spatial and 3-Dimensional spatiotemporal data) is only based on the currently known GeoWave use cases.
 However, the project aims at supporting data with arbitrary dimensionality.
-GeoMesa focuses specifically on 2-Dimensional spatial and 3-Dimensional spatiotemporal data.
+GeoMesa, on the other hand, focuses specifically on geospatial data.

 GeoWave specifically is designed around abstractions that remain agnostic about the storage and access implementations.
-This could provide more flexibility for developing backend support, which might explain that their HBase support is more mature than GeoMesa's.
-GeoMesa focuses on using GeoTool's abstractions, and so is more dependant on GeoTools as a base library.
-It also focuses less on dealing with abstractions; this may have an effect that features written for one backend might be difficult to translate to another backend.
-However, dealing with less abstraction can be more straightforward, and some developers may find dealing with the less-abstracted GeoMesa API to be easier to understand and work with.
+This could provide more flexibility for developing backend support, which might explain why GeoWave HBase support is more mature than GeoMesa's.
+GeoMesa focuses on using GeoTools' abstractions, and thus is more dependent on GeoTools as a base library.
+GeoMesa also focuses less on dealing with abstractions; this may have an effect that features written for one backend are difficult to translate to another backend.
+However, dealing with less abstraction can be more straightforward, and some developers may find it easier to understand and work with the GeoMesa API.

 ### Language

 GeoMesa is developed using Scala, and GeoWave is developed using Java.
-Both Scala and Java are languages where the source compile down to Java Virtual Machine (JVM) byte code, and execute on top of the same JVM.
-This means that both projects can use the same dependencies, as can be observed by both project's reliance on GeoTools for some of it's features, including a core data type: the GeoTools SimpleFeature.
-However, the differences between the Scala and Java languages are many, and it remains one of the biggest differences between the project.
-Scala developers (such as the team conducting this comparative analysis) may find the GeoMesa API easier to work with, since it is written in a language they are familiar with.
+Both Scala and Java are languages in which the source compiles down to Java Virtual Machine (JVM) byte code, which is execute on top of the same JVM.
+This means that both projects can use the same dependencies, as can be observed by both project's reliance on GeoTools (a Java based geospatial library) for some of its features, including a core data type: the GeoTools SimpleFeature.
+However, the differences between the Scala and Java languages are many, and it remains one of the biggest differences between the projects.
+Scala developers (such as the team who had conducted this comparative analysis) may find the GeoMesa API easier to work with, since it is written in a language with which they are familiar.
 Java programmers, on the other hand, might feel more at home with GeoWave.
-GeoMesa, though written in Scala, implements a GeoTools interface that should allow Java developers to easily use GeoMesa functionality without having to write Scala; however if a developer wants to read the codebase or use the GeoMesa types directly, they might have trouble if they are not familiar with the Scala language.
+GeoMesa, though written in Scala, implements a GeoTools interface that should allow Java developers to easily use GeoMesa functionality without having to write Scala.
+However, if a developer wants to read the codebase or use the GeoMesa types directly, they might have trouble if they are not familiar with the Scala language.

 ### Accumulo Indexing